Looking for the best skin cream for fine lines and wrinkles?

 Then there are those people that are not necessarily dissatisfied with the product but don’t like the manner of selling or the high price.

 Mixed feelings — no miraculous results, but the moisturizers are good.
-I usually have to apply several layers of moisturizer for my dry skin, but with R+F, one application will do.
+I usually have to apply several layers of moisturizer for my dry skin, but with R+Fields redefine, one application will do.
 I don’t like their used-car sales approach.
 If it sounds too good to be true, it is.
 Goes without saying, this exorbitantly expensive, but they have to throw parties for their consultants and buy them Lexuses.

 There are also comments that some of the products cause irritation or allergic reactions.